The call for abstracts for the Learning at City online conference is now closed.

-Teach to Inspire: Showcasing best practice in education
+Teach to Inspire: Showcasing good practice in higher education

 There is much discussion about teaching excellence with the introduction of the TEF however the key to this is teaching that inspires.
 Cohen & Jurkovic (1997) identify this is the most powerful component of learning and refer to terms such as inspiration, surprise, fun and creativity whereas others have focused on the magic and capturing the imagination of students (Harden & Crosby 2000 and James 2001).

-The overall theme for the conference is Teach to Inspire: Showcasing best practice in education
+With this in mind the overall theme for the conference this year is Teach to Inspire: Showcasing Good Practice in Higher Education.

 Within this theme there are a range of sub-themes: